 What is an electric car?

-There are several different classes of electric vehicle, but arguably the easiest one to remember is the battery electric vehicle (BEV), otherwise known as just an electric car.
+There are several different classes of electric vehicle, but arguably the easiest one to remember is the battery electric vehicle (BEV), otherwise known simply as an electric car.

-With the UK Government recently announcing it would ban the sale of diesel and petrol cars by 2040, the industry is slowly moving towards electric vehicles.
+With the UK Government recently announcing that it intends to ban the sale of diesel and petrol cars by 2040, the industry is now moving towards electric vehicles.
 But what is a battery electric vehicle and, more importantly, how does it work?
-Read on to find out.

 How does an electric vehicle work?

-The biggest difference between an electric vehicle and a normal diesel or petrol car is that, in an electric vehicle, the internal-combustion engine has been replaced with an electric motor and a large battery pack.
+The biggest difference between an electric vehicle and a normal diesel or petrol car is that, in an electric vehicle, the internal-combustion engine has been replaced with either one or multiple electric motors, plus a large lithium-ion battery pack.

-All electric vehicles come with some form of battery pack, often made of lithium-ion stacks.
-These store electricity obtained from the grid by charging.
-Much like charging a mobile phone, an electric vehicle is plugged into the grid, through either a home or a public charging unit, to boost its electricity level.
+Lithium-ion cells are by far the most common found in electric cars: these store electricity obtained from the grid by charging through a cable.
+Much like charging a mobile phone, an electric vehicle is plugged into the grid, through either a home wallbox or a public charging unit, which boast higher power outputs that shorten charging times.

 The power from the battery is delivered to the electric motor via its controller, which in turn is connected to the throttle.
 The amount of throttle movement determines how much power the controller sends to the motor, which then determines how fast the car moves.

 Unlike normal cars, electric vehicles do not feature a gearbox with multiple gears.
 This is because an electric motor delivers its maximum torque immediately, and doesn’t need to be revved.
-Electric cars also come with a much larger working range for the engine, and thus they don’t need gears to optimise performance and economy.
+Electric cars also come with a much larger working range than those with internal combustion engines, and thus they don’t need gears to optimise performance and economy.

 Advantages of electric vehicles